plexsystems/rabbit-viz/README.md

 # Rabbit Viz

+### This project have been archived and is no longer actively maintained.
+Consider [AliceMQ](https://github.com/alicelabs/alicemq]) as an alternative for visualizing your RabbitMQ instances.

 Rabbit Viz is a tool for visualizing [RabbitMQ](https://www.rabbitmq.com/) broker defintions.
 RabbitMQ broker configuration is presented in the form of a json object, which defines virtual hosts, exchanges, queues, policies, and bindings.
 Rabbit Viz will take this definition json object and generate a visual graph based on the configuration.

 **Currently supported definition attributes:**